 The twenty-first century is the age of data, with technology generating data at an unprecedented pace and rate.
-The average business collects numerous information, including supplier lead times, customer buying patterns, and marketing efforts.
+The average business collects abundant information, including supplier lead times, customer buying patterns, and marketing efforts.
 Data discovery addresses the issue of putting all this information to good use.

 What Is Data Discovery Anyway?